knpuniversity/symfony4/knpu/ep4-security/firewalls-authenticator.md

 ***TIP
 Since MakerBundle v1.8.0 this command asks you to choose between an "Empty authenticator" and a "Login form authenticator".
+Choose the first option to follow along with the tutorial exactly.
-If you choose the second option, it will generate more code than on the video.
-Try it!
+Or choose the second to get more generated code than the video!
 ***

 Call the new class `LoginFormAuthenticator`.